Updated: Mar 5

-To preface, I always say it’s about the food but it’s really not about the food because when we make our way to food, we are also making our way away from something else, typically something we don’t want to sit with or an impulse towards food that is so strong we are unable to sit with it.
+It’s about the food but it’s really not about the food because when we make our way to food, we are also making our way away from something else, typically something we don’t want to sit with or an impulse towards food that is so strong we are unable to sit with it.

 Unpleasant and difficult feelings are part of human experience and they can be challenging to sit with and experience in their entirety.
 We were never taught in school about the spectrum of emotions, how to sit with challenging feelings, let alone about emotional flexibility.

 Emotional flexibility is a key skill in overcoming emotional eating.

 Emotional flexibility has 3 parts to it: